tiktop101/CC-DirectGPU-Mod/README.md

 **Performance:** ~5-15ms for typical webcam images (640×480)

+**Important:** The `pixels` field is a binary string in flat RGB format: `RGBRGBRGB...`

 ---

 #### `decodeAndScaleJPEG(jpegData, targetWidth, targetHeight)` → result

 Decodes and scales a JPEG in one optimized operation.
+Much faster than decode + scale separately.

 ```lua
 local info = gpu.getDisplayInfo(display)